CS-433/ml-project-2-betterthanpoli/README.md

 In order to reproduce our experiments it is necessary to excute the python script we provided in the following way:
 - **web_scraping.py**: This program does not require any parameter.
 It will produce a 'comments_long.csv' file containing the preprocessed comments.
 - **topic_extraction.py**: Similar to the previous program, this one does not require the user to input any parameters.
 However, it depends on the 'comments_long.csv' file we created earlier, so it is crucial to ensure that this file is located in the 'data' folder, as in the repository.
 - **train.py**: This script will reproduce the fine-tuning of our model.
-Considering it will produce the weights of the model, we ask the user to execute it passing the path of the folder in which he/she wants to save this weights.
-Please note that the '.pt' file's size will be around 2.88GB, so ensure to have enough available space.
+Since it generates the model's weights, users are required to run it by specifying the path to the folder where they wish to save these weights.
+Please be aware that the size of the '.pt' file will be approximately 2.88GB; ensure you have sufficient available space.
 Here is an usage example " python train.py 'path/to/save/weights' "

 # How to start an interactive session with the bot